 Skip to main content

-Estimate your take-home pay in District of Columbia for 2026.
-The state levies income tax with a top rate of 10.75% (4% to 10.75% across 7 brackets).
+Estimate your take-home pay in District of Columbia.
+The state levies a graduated income tax that tops out at 10.75% (4% to 10.75% across 7 brackets).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 District of Columbia Tax Snapshot